 You should note that you do not need to pay employees minimum wage for their lunch breaks or for their travel time to and from work (although you should ensure they are paid it once any travel time they do as part of their job, e.g. driving to pick up a prescription for you, is factored in – see below for more on this).
 See our employment law section for more information on rest breaks and working time rules.

-If your personal assistant is paid an annual salary, then GOV.UK contains information about how to work out if NMW is being paid.
+If your PA is paid an annual salary, then GOV.UK contains information about how to work out if NMW is being paid.

 On GOV.UK there is also a calculator that you can use to check if you are paying the minimum wage.

-It may be essential that your personal assistant lives with you, particularly when providing 24-hour care.
+It may be essential that your PA lives with you, particularly when providing 24-hour care.